TheGreenNoodle/everything-spacex/README.md

 # Road map

 1. Add button that allows unit change weather app NOT DONE
-2. Clean up code NOT DONE.
-3. Add footer or allow user to click 3 time on title to see code NOT DONE.
-4. Start working on the CSS.
-NOT DONE
-5. Make weather app have a carousel not scroll bar.
-NOT DONE
+2. Make weather app scroll better.
-6. Add all the text to variables so it is easier to read.
 NOT DONE.
+3. Clean up code NOT DONE.
+4. Change favicon NOT DONE.
+5. Add all the text to variables so it is easier to read.
+NOT DONE.
-7. Work on responsiveness.
+6. Work on responsiveness.
 NOT DONE
-8. Remove all the logs.
+7. Remove all the logs.
 NOT DONE
-9. Optimize site and fix warnings NOT DONE
+8. Optimize site and fix warnings NOT DONE
-10. Add Heroku URL to README.
+9. Add Heroku URL to README.
 NOT DONE
-11. Restrict API key usage to only Heroku domain.
+10. Restrict API key usage to only Heroku domain.

 # Route page information